fauu/Kamite/README.md

 involves sending screenshots of portions of your screen to a third-party.
 Here is [the stated privacy policy of Hugging Face][huggingface-privacy-policy].

-The “Manga OCR” Online engine uses a freely accessible online API and consequently *does not* require any setup.
+The online API used by the “Manga OCR” Online engine is freely accessible and consequently *does not* require any setup.

 Remember to [set up extra OCR dependencies](#setting-up-extra-ocr-dependencies)